 Politicians keep warning about teens using marijuana, but surveys show otherwise.

-Another month passes and another survey shows teenage marijuana declining following recreational legalization.
-Last month, Statistics Canada found that just one year after legalization, cannabis consumption dropped nearly 10% in adolescents 15-17-years-old.
+Another month passes and another survey shows teen marijuana down after legalization.
+Last month, Statistics Canada found that just one year after recreational legalization, cannabis consumption dropped nearly 10% in adolescents 15-17-years-old.

 And now, Denver is finding similar results.